-Close-Up Productions and the Miami Design Preservation League are proud to announce that the Archive of the Miami Beach Visual Memoirs Project is now online and available for your viewing pleasure.
+The Archive of the Miami Beach Visual Memoirs Project is online and available for your viewing pleasure.
 The list is alphabetical.
 Scroll on the right to get down to the video clip and click on it to play.
 While the videos are all recorded in HD, to make them viewable on-line they are screened at a lower resolution.
 Our partners in preparing the online archive, Florida International University’s Digital Library, worked hard to create an archive with the requisite technology for serious academic research while providing user-friendly access for the general public.
-The archive will be a central part of the new Art Deco History Museum.
+The full FIU archive is available here:.
 CLICK HERE TO VIEW ARCHIVE

 CLIPS OF SOME OF THE FIRST VISUAL MEMOIR INTERVIEWS